Centenary Heights State High School: Community and clubs

 Centenary offers many extracurricular activities and clubs.
-These include Student council, Rotary Interact, Peer support, Peer Mediation, debating, Eco-action, Harmony Week and Day, ski trip, Relay For Life, Book Trailer Club and Toastmasters.
+These include Student council, Rotary Interact, Peer support, Peer Mediation, debating, Eco-action, Harmony Week and Day, ski trip, Relay For Life, Book Trailer Club, Toastmasters and, Games Plus.

 The student council consists of two representatives from every year level, a secretary, treasurer, president and vice-president.
 Their purpose is to raise money for projects throughout the school, including bubblers, bins, and furniture.
 The Rotary Interact Club is supported by the Toowoomba South Rotary International Club, and raises money for community organisations and charities, including Lifeline and Jeans for Genes day.

 Centenary's Parents and Citizens Association spends the money raised by these events on the school's facilities.
 The most recent additions include the terrace shade structure and the prepaid tuckshop counter.
 The Parents and Citizens Association is currently run by its president Wayne Heading, who was elected in March 2014.